manishjoshi394/word-net/README.md

 - If you don't know what is WordNet, read this Wiki page. https://en.wikipedia.org/wiki/WordNet
 - If you don't know about Directed-Graphs, refer here. https://en.wikipedia.org/wiki/Directed_graph
 - If you don't know what is Lowest common ancestor(LCA) & Shortest Ancestral Path(SAP), give it a quick skim https://en.wikipedia.org/wiki/Lowest_common_ancestor
-- If you don't have the Educational [algs4](https://algs4.cs.princeton.edu/code/algs4.jar) library, [download it](https://algs4.cs.princeton.edu/code/algs4.jar) and add it to your 'CLASSPATH' (or extract the classes as required at compilation).
-I'll be using algs4 for doing simple graph processing.
+- I'll be using the some classes from Educational [algs4](https://algs4.cs.princeton.edu/code/algs4.jar) library, for doing simple graph processing, you need not bother about them since they all are collected in the `dependencies` folder now.

 **NOTE: Though the code can very well be used to faciliate other Natural Language processing applications, the Code is NOT what it potentially can be.
 There is a big space for improvement to the code and repo is open for changes.
 For instance, this implementation does not use the [Gloss]( https://en.wikipedia.org/wiki/Gloss_(annotation))**